 I will quote seven such passages in the discussion that follows, showing these two unique cases in which God permits divorce and remarriage for Christian believers:

-Let’s look at the specific biblical grounds for divorce and remarriage after divorce mentioned in these two situations, bearing in mind that, as mentioned before, numerous statements in the Bible confirm the prevailing sanctity of the marriage bond.
+Let’s look at the specific biblical grounds for divorce, and remarriage after divorce, in these two situations, bearing in mind that, as mentioned before, numerous Bible verses confirm the prevailing sanctity of the marriage bond.
 But God in His Word has given some very specific, concrete exceptions to the indissolubility of marriage, and Christians are allowed to exercise these exceptions.
 But nothing beyond these specific biblical reasons for divorce is permitted by God.

 This portion of the Mosaic Law permits an Israelite to divorce a wife he had taken from a captive nation simply because he was “not pleased with her” (vs. 14).
 This might seem like a rather loose permission.
 But note well that, for that biblical era, this was God’s Word!
 God cannot be shown in the Bible to be 100 percent against divorce in all circumstances.
-However, be assured: I am not remotely implying that God is permissive concerning divorce!
-To the contrary, Malachi 2:16 declares what God says about divorce: “ ‘I hate divorce,’ says the LORD God of Israel.”
+However, be assured, I am not remotely implying that God is permissive concerning divorce!
+To the contrary, Malachi 2:16 declares clearly that God hates divorce: “ ‘I hate divorce,’ says the LORD God of Israel.”

 Let’s look at another of Moses’ writings in the Law: